ggaarder/glog/README.md

 # glog
 My Blog

-You can view the latest rendered version on [ggaarder.github.io](ggaarder.github.io).
+You can view the latest rendered version at [ggaarder.github.io](ggaarder.github.io).